MudasirSherwani/Catalog-of-My-Things/Readme.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Catalog of my things] <a name="about-project"></a>
+## 📖 Catalog of My Things <a name="about-project"></a>

-This is a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
+> This is a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
 Everything will be based on the UML class diagram presented below.
 The data will be stored in JSON files but there is also a database with tables structure analogical to the program's class structure.

 <img src = "./Capture.png">